-Bit is $R/\overline{W}$ (i.e., software may write '0' to initiate stretch and write '1' to release clock).
-Hardware is clear at beginning of slave transmission.
-Hardware is clear at end of slave reception.
+The bit is $R\overline{W}$ (i.e., software may write '0' to initiate stretch and write '1' to release clock).
+Hardware is clear at the beginning of the slave transmission.
+Hardware is clear at the end of slave reception.